Conclusion:

 The mistake of severing and delaying the last week of the Seventy-Week Prophecy owes at least a good portion of its origin to the misapplication of the events Daniel spoke of, which were to occur subsequent to the 490 years of the Prophecy.

-which ended at "Messiah the Prince", and is therefore subsequent to the 490 years of the Prophecy.
+At chapter nine's verse 26, the passage begins to speak of "the prince who is to come".
+Everything from this point on occurs after the Seventy-Week Prophecy which ended at "Messiah the Prince", and is therefore subsequent to the 490 years of the Prophecy.
 As such it does not form any part of Daniel's Seventy-Week Prophecy.
 The information Daniel is now giving is simply an added warning that in the future - after "Messiah the Prince" has completed His mission - there will be ongoing tribulations against God's people.
-Many antichrists are to come - the world-leaders referred to as princes - and there will be instances, two of them, when the Temple will be desolated.
+Many antichrists are to come - the world-leaders referred to as princes - and there will be instances, two of them in particular, when the Temple will be desolated.

 - Understanding antichrist: see notes at Revelation - The Prophecy Unfolds